ramit21/Spring-Security-Demo/README.md

 1. Go to https://start.spring.io/, create a project with added dependencies of Web and Security.
 JWT(JsonWebToken) is not available here so will be added to pom separately.
 2. Load the project into your IDE and add JWT dependency.
 3. Create the necessary config and security files, and bring the application up.
-Note how 2 security config files have been created using @Order for basic and jwt authentications respectively.
+Note how 2 security config files have been created using @Order for Basic and JWT authentications respectively.
 4. Bring the application up, and using postman, make get request to JWT based url.

 		http://localhost:8080/rest/hello